 The Turnage Theatre in downtown Washington, NC, is a rare architectural and cultural landmark that houses two distinct performance venues in a single historic building:

-• A movie palace added around 1928, marking the arrival of the “talkie” film era
+• A movie palace was added in 1930, marking the arrival of the “talkie” film era.

 Together, they reflect the dramatic shift in American entertainment from live stage shows to modern cinema, while today serving as the vibrant home of Arts of the Pamlico (AOP).